Ferguson school district must change board election method

-ST. LOUIS (AP) — A Missouri school district that includes students from Ferguson must change its board member election method after the U.S. Supreme Court declined to hear an appeal.
+ST. LOUIS (AP) — A Missouri school district that includes students from Ferguson must change its board member election method after the U.S. Supreme Court on Monday declined to hear an appeal.

-The Supreme Court on Monday let stand a July ruling from the 8th U.S. Circuit Court of Appeals.
-The appeals panel sided with a federal judge who ordered the Ferguson-Florissant School District to adopt cumulative voting, saying the district’s at-large election method violated the federal Voting Rights Act.
+The Supreme Court let stand a July ruling from the 8th U.S. Circuit Court of Appeals.
+The appeals panel sided with a federal judge who in 2017 ordered the Ferguson-Florissant School District to adopt cumulative voting, saying the district’s at-large election method violated the federal Voting Rights Act.

-A lawsuit alleged the at-large system, in which people vote only once for a candidate, was racially biased against black candidates.
+A lawsuit filed by the American Civil Liberties Union on behalf of the NAACP and black parents and residents of the suburban St. Louis school district alleged that the at-large system, in which people vote only once for a candidate, was racially biased against black candidates.

 Cumulative voting allows people to cast as many votes as there are candidates and to use all of their votes on one candidate if they choose.